cotes2020/jekyll-theme-chirpy/_posts/00Basic/draft.md

 fake sites for identity theft or sites that install malware.
 Normally, redirection is a technique for shifting users to a different web page than the URL they requested.
 Webmasters use redirection for valid reasons, such as dealing with resources that are no longer available or have been moved to a different location.
 Web users often encounter redirection when they visit the Web site of a company whose name has been changed or which has been acquired by another company.
-The Heartbleed vulnerability, originally reported to be enabled by covert redirects, was eventually discovered to be the result of the less serious -- but still irresponsible -- enabling of open redirect.
+The Heartbleed vulnerability, originally reported to be enabled by convert redirects, was eventually discovered to be the result of the less serious -- but still irresponsible -- enabling of open redirect.
 Sniffing
 - Definition of Sniffing:
   - A program or device that captures vital information from the network